 You could also get a clot in the veins that carry blood back to your heart.
 When that happens, symptoms usually come on more gradually, but can still mean trouble.

-If you learn the warning signs, you'll know when to get quick medical help that can make a huge difference in keeping you out of the danger zone.
+If you learn the warning signs, you’re more likely to get quick medical help that can make a huge difference in keeping you out of the danger zone.
+But it’s important to know that in some cases, clots can happen with few symptoms or none at all..

 When a blood clot forms in one of the deep veins in your arm or leg, way beneath your skin's surface, it could be something called a deep vein thrombosis (DVT).
 That's dangerous because the clot could travel to your heart or lungs.